unifieddatacorp/appleiisnakebasic/README.md

 Gameplay video: https://www.youtube.com/watch?v=IHTiPXrMJ1Q

-I haven't coded in BASIC since maybe middle school and then it was on TRS-80s, but nevertheless here is my humble attempt at a snake game with various improvements such as a maze, scoreboard, welcome and game over screens, and multiple levels.
+I haven't coded in BASIC since maybe middle school and then it was on TRS-80s, but nevertheless here is my humble attempt at a snake game with various improvements such as a maze, scoreboard, welcome and game over screens, and multiple levels with increasing difficulty.

 Run it here: https://www.calormen.com/jsbasic/